 On March 10, 1999, we adopted an option plan designed to provide incentives relating to equity ownership to present and future executive, managerial and other key employees, directors and consultants of Radio One and our subsidiaries as may be selected in the sole discretion of the board of directors.
-The option plan provides for the granting to participants of stock options and restricted stock grants as the Compensation Committee of the board of directors may designate (the "Committee") deems to be consistent with the purposes of the option plan.
+The option plan provides for the granting to participants of stock options and restricted stock grants as the Compensation Committee of the board of directors, or such other committee of the board of directors as the board of directors may designate (the "Committee") deems to be consistent with the purposes of the option plan.
 An aggregate of 1,408,100 shares of common stock have been reserved for issuance under the option plan.
 The option plan affords Radio One latitude in tailoring incentive compensation for the retention of key personnel, to support corporate and business objectives, and to anticipate and respond to a changing business environment and competitive compensation practices.